Paxful is a bitcoin peer-to-peer marketplace that stands out for having a pleasant user experience and a vast array of payment methods.

 It’s worth mentioning that some trades can be concluded instantly while others might take longer, depending on the payment method and whether the seller is online or not.
 Paypal and gift cards, for example, are almost instant.
 Bank deposits, Western Union and Moneygram can take some time, as you must leave your home to their branch to deposit cash.

-To make these trades secure Paxful provides an escrow service.
-Once a buyer finds a seller and the offer is accepted by the seller, the Bitcoin are automatically moved from the vendor’s wallet to escrow.
+To make bitcoin trades secure, Paxful provides an escrow service.
+Once a buyer finds a seller and the offer is accepted by the seller, the Bitcoin are automatically moved from the vendor’s wallet to an escrow account.

 At this point, the seller can’t cancel the trade and it is secure to pay for the Bitcoins.
 However, as the buyer you have a limited time frame to deliver the money to the seller and mark the payment as ‘complete'.
 If you fail to do that in the given time frame, the deal will be auto-cancelled and the Bitcoin will be returned to the seller’s wallet.